The future of the Chief Sustainability Officer has been saved

 The future of the Chief Sustainability Officer

-We expect the role of the CSO to gain prominence over the next two years.
+The expectation is that the role of the CSO will gain prominence over the next two years.
 The CSO is emerging as the “sense-maker in chief” in the organisation.
 They are being asked to interpret changes in the external sustainability environment and work out the strategic consequences for their firm.
 The CSO is also charged with influencing, communicating and cutting through the organisational complexity to allow their firm to deliver on ESG commitments.

 This report by Deloitte and the Institute of International Finance is based on a survey and insights from more than 80 sustainability professionals exploring how financial services firms see the role of a CSO.
 The report looks at why certain institutions decide to appoint a CSO, what to expect from a CSO, and which governance models have worked better than others.
 We look at:

 - Reporting lines and relationship with the CEO

 The role of the CSO is evolving as organisations have a long way to go before sustainability is fully embedded into every function, process, and person.